Persistent pain in sports performance. Α daily nightmare?

 There are plenty of sports-related musculoskeletal pathologies & disorders with an overuse component on the sports performance.
 Some of the most known are reactive or chronic tendinopathy, medial Tibial stress syndrome, chronic fatigue syndrome, repetitive strain injuries on hamstrings, and other parts of the body.

 Overuse is also one of the most common etiologic factors that lead to injuries in pediatric and adolescent athletes.

 What is the solution to an overuse condition?

-Optimal loading means replacing rest with a balanced and incremental rehabilitation programme.
-A comprehensive rehabilitation design should be based on a proper diagnosis, a thorough assessment and recognition of contributing factors as well as the appliance of individualised exercise prescription.
-The solution may be just as simple to put it into words, but as the injuries and biopsychosocial background of each athlete varies, it is hard to implement/apply a single “one size fits all” rehab strategy.
+Optimal loading means replacing rest with a balanced and incremental rehabilitation program.
+A comprehensive rehabilitation design should be based on a proper diagnosis, a thorough assessment, and recognition of contributing factors as well as the appliance of individualized exercise prescription.
+The solution may be just as simple to put into words, but as the injuries and biopsychosocial background of each athlete varies, it is hard to implement/apply a single “one size fits all” rehab strategy.

 In conclusion, if you are experiencing persistent pain when exercising and you have been diagnosed with an overuse injury condition, you would, then, probably need a modification on training loads.
 While processing your way back to sports participation, you should also consider if there are any contributing factors to be addressed as well for the prevention of injury recurrence.